Latina Republican known as 'Maria Elvira' battles Donna Shalala for Fla. congressional seat

 Yet the same voters who repeatedly re-elected Ros-Lehtinen voted for Hillary Clinton over Donald Trump by nearly 20 percentage points, the highest margin for any Republican-held district.

 The district includes wealthy areas like Coral Gables, Key Biscayne and Miami Beach, as well as the "Little Havana" neighborhood.
-Close to 60 percent of Latinos in the district are actually registered to vote, and the majority are Cuban-American.
+Close to 60 percent of registered voters in the district are Latino, and the majority are Cuban-American.

 Many Democrats hoped Shalala's victory in the primary would result in an easy victory in November as part of of a "blue wave" that could tip the balance of power in Congress.
 Shalala has vast experience and national name recognition; under President Bill Clinton, she was the longest-serving secretary of Health and Human Services, and she later served as president of the University of Miami for fifteen years.